 Oral functionality and appearance are important reasons for wearing a bridge.
 A bridge helps support your lips and cheeks.
 The loss of a back tooth may cause your mouth to sink and your face to look older.

 Dental health is the most important reason for a bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Bowden, Dr. Bowden, Dr. Gehling, Dr. Hale or Dr. Hussein will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Samuel Bowden, Dr. Laura Bowden, Dr. Lauren Gehling, Dr. Angel Hale or Dr. Yasmin Hussein will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.